BlogAI

 • What happens if an important project is delayed by four weeks?

-These questions are not new.
+These questions are nothing new.

-scenario planning
+Scenario planning

-Why AI is the biggest lever here
+Why AI is the biggest game-changer here

-AI fundamentally changes scenario planning because it:
+AI is fundamentally changing scenario planning because it:

-Recognizes patterns that humans cannot see
+It detects patterns that humans cannot see

 Scenarios calculated in seconds

-Probabilities instead of speculation delivers
+Provides probabilities instead of speculation

 Identifies risks early on